 Read more about how Yale New Haven Health System is sterilizing N95 masks at NBC Connecticut.

-About Synectic Product Development: Synectic Product Development is an ISO 13485 certified, full-scale product development company.
-Vertically integrated within the Mack Group, our capabilities allow us to take your design from concept to production.
-With over 40 years of experience in design, development, and manufacturing, we strive for ingenuity, cost-effectiveness, and aesthetics in our designs.
-Learn more about our medical device design services and see how we can help your next project.
+About Synectic Product Development: Synectic Product Development is a full-scale product development company.
+Vertically integrated within the Mack Group, our capabilities allow us to take your design from concept all the way to full-scale production.
+We strive for ingenuity, cost-effectiveness, and aesthetics in our designs.